• Home

 • » LPG Gas »

-• How to Check Your LPG Cylinder Expiry Date?
+• How to Check LPG Cylinder Expiry Date?

 Know LPG Cylinders Expiry Date | SHIVGAS

-Do you know that LPG cylinders have an expiry date?
+During delivery, we check the weight but never the expiry date of gas cylinders.
+As a matter of fact, many people are still unaware that LPG cylinders have an expiry date, also known as a resetting date.
+Checking the gas cylinder expiry date is essential for safety.
 Experts advise stopping using the cylinder once this date has been crossed.
-Well, the technical term as the LPG gas companies in India say, is the resetting date which many consumers call the expiry date.
-If you are unaware of the gas cylinder expiry date then you have landed on the right spot as we will discuss it in detail.
+Well, the technical term, as the LPG gas companies in India say, LPG cylinders do not have a fixed expiry date, it is the Resetting Date or Testing Due Date, which many consumers call the expiry date.
+If you’re unsure how to check the gas cylinder expiry date, this blog will guide you in detail.

-Cylinders are made of composite material and steel.
-According to the standards approved by the Chief Controller Of Explosive (CCOE) the cylinders should be made of special steel with a protective coating.
+LPG Cylinders are made of composite material and steel.
+According to the standards approved by the Chief Controller of Explosives (CCOE), the cylinders should be made of special steel with a protective coating.

 The manufacturing of the LPG gas cylinders includes raw materials like carbon fiber and reinforced polymer.
 These materials make the cylinder lighter in weight and enhance its tensile strength.

-The expiry or resetting date is marked on the side of the vertical stays of the cylinder.
-The marking indicates the due date of the cylinder.
-The date is written in the form of the alphabet A, B, C or D followed by 2 digits.
-(Example – A-28).
-Here’s what each letter means:
+To locate the LPG gas cylinder expiry date, look at the side of the cylinder’s vertical stay.
+The date is written in the form of the alphabet A, B, C, or D followed by 2 digits (example: A-28).
+Here’s what gas cylinder A, B, C, D means:

 The two digits indicate the year (YY) till it is valid.
 For example, A-28 would mean the cylinder is due for testing in the first quarter of 2028.
-So, for instance, if your cylinder is marked A-28, then it would mean the resetting date for your cylinder is between January to March of the year 2028.
+So, for instance, if your cylinder is marked A-28, the gas cylinder expiry date is between January to March of the year 2028.

-While collecting the cylinder from the distributor you must check the resetting date as a safety precaution.
+While collecting the cylinder from the distributor, always check the LPG cylinder expiry date to ensure its safety precautions.
 You can also ask your delivery person to check the due date on the cylinder.

 Gas Cylinder Expiry Date | Due Date Of LPG Cylinder